m1key/gallery_generator/README.md

 ## Tests

-To run the rspec test:
+To run the rspec tests:
-> rspec viewable_gallery_spec.rb
+> rspec spec